-MAP 21 and the FAST Act required the U.S. Department of Transportation (USDOT) to establish transportation performance measures related to safety, pavement and bridge condition, system performance, and CMAQ funded projects.
+MAP-21 and the FAST Act required the U.S. Department of Transportation (USDOT) to establish transportation performance measures related to safety, pavement and bridge condition, system performance, and CMAQ funded projects (Figure 20).
 ODOT set performance targets for these measures and Central Lane MPO has acted by supporting the state targets.
+MPOs are required to incorporate performance measures and targets into their RTPs and Metropolitan Transportation Improvement Plans.